fjak/spoofax-batchtest/README.md

-# Spoofax CLI Grammar Tester
+# Spoofax CLI Batch Tester

 This is a hacky little tool to check a large amount of files against a JSGLR parse table (*\*.tbl*).

+Loading 1000+ files scattered around in different subfolders in Eclipse can easily bring a modern desktop system to its knees.
+Here comes headless to the rescue!

 ## Build